 How to fix if Android stuck in headphone mode?

 As mentioned before, the “Android stuck in headphone mode” issue can be triggered mainly due to software-related issues.
 So, let’s take a look at the fixes assuming that there is a software-related issue.
 One of the most basic, simplest fixes you can try is to reboot the respective Android device.
 If a normal reboot doesn’t work, you should try rebooting it in recovery mode as well.
 For most of the users, rebooting the device can fix the issue without having them to try advanced solutions.
 In fact, a normal restart can fix a variety of issues associated with your Android device.

 Rebooting your Android device in recovery mode can be done manually, although it takes some effort.
 However, for an easier way, you can use a special tool called ReiBoot for Android.
-With this special tool’s assistance, you will be able to boot the device in recovery mode conveniently.
+With this special tool’s assistance, you will be able to boot the device in recovery mode conveniently and fix the iPhone stuck on preparing update issue easily.
 As a result, the device will recognize that there is no headphone attached to it currently.
 If you want some guidance in rebooting the device on recovery mode through ReiBoot, follow the steps below.

 - As the first step, you should download and install ReiBoot for Android on your computer.
 Then, launch the program and connect the device to the same computer.